All About Distemper In Ferrets

 At one time, injections of anti-canine distemper antibodies (serum) were suggested for ferrets with canine distemper.
-A case in the literature reported that the single ferret that received it was the only one in a group of 13 that survived. (rptref) That has fallen out of favor due to its lack of effectiveness in saving distemper-infected dogs.
-It is still available (@$386.00/milligram) but I do not know of any veterinarians using it.
+A case in the literature reported that the single ferret that received it was the only one in a group of 13 that survived.
+That has fallen out of favor due to the lack of effectiveness of immune serum in treating distemper-infected dogs.
+It is still available @$386.00/milligram, but I do not know of any veterinarians using it.
 Let me know if you do.
-I suppose that blood serum antibodies from a ferret that lives long-term in an animal shelter environment might perform equally as well.
-But I am uncertain about incompatibilities between ferrets.
-I know one publication of the 1990s did not find detectable blood groups in domestic ferrets. (ref)
+I suppose that the antibodies in the blood serum of a ferret that resides long-term in a ferret rescue environment might perform equally as well.
+But I am uncertain about incompatibilities or blood types between ferrets.
+I know one publication of the 1990s did not find detectable blood groups in domestic ferrets. (read here)

-In 2014, a group of researchers, again searching for a drug that would kill the measles virus, identified a compound that showed positive results when given to ferrets with distemper.
-To date, I believe it has only been given to laboratory ferrets experimentally. (ref1, ref2)
+In 2014, a group of researchers, again searching for a drug that would kill the measles virus, identified a compound that showed positive results when administered to ferrets with distemper.
+To date, I believe it has only been given to laboratory ferrets experimentally. (read here & here)

 What Can I Do To Prevent My Ferret From Catching Distemper?

 Although there are currently no established effective treatments for ferrets that contract distemper, ferret-labeled distemper vaccines on the market are very effective in preventing the disease.
-The immunity these vaccinations impart to ferrets, is probably much longer than a single year. (ref1,ref2) So I believe that yearly distemper vaccination boosters are unnecessary and counterproductive – despite what the vaccine manufacturers say.
+The immunity these vaccinations impart to ferrets, is probably much longer than a single year.
+So, I believe that yearly distemper vaccination boosters are unnecessary and counterproductive – despite what the vaccine manufacturers might say.